CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 ## Determining Specifications
 ### Functional Specifications
 **User Requirements:**\
-What does the user need to be able to do?
-List all specifications here.\
 The user needs to be able to easily navigate the application even if they have never encountered it before, hopefully even without the guide.

 **Inputs & Outputs:**\
-What inputs will the system need to accept and what outputs will it need to display?\
 inputs: text containing the city
 outputs: weather for that city, this includes the temperature in degrees celsius and the weather description e.g. partly cloudy.
 inputs: buttons